TanStack/query/docs/react/guides/advanced-ssr.md

 ## Streaming with Server Components

 The Next.js app router automatically streams any part of the application that is ready to be displayed to the browser as soon as possible, so finished content can be displayed immediately without waiting for still pending content.
-It does this along `<Suspense>` boundary lines, which is why we encourage using `useSuspenseQuery` when using the app router.
+It does this along `<Suspense>` boundary lines.
 Note that if you create a file `loading.tsx`, this automatically creates a `<Suspense>` boundary behind the scenes.

 With the prefetching patterns described above, React Query is perfectly compatible with this form of streaming.
 As the data for each Suspense boundary resolves, Next.js can render and stream the finished content to the browser.
+This works even if you are using `useQuery` as outlined above because the suspending actually happens when you `await` the prefetch.

 Note that right now, you have to await all prefetches for this to work.
 This means all prefetches are considered critical content and will block that Suspense boundary.